Buying guide

 Procurement-safe proof posture

-Procurement Safe Proof Posture
+Procurement-Safe Proof Posture

 enterprise-control summary audit-period export posture procurement-ready output map

-Align Channel, Controls, Commercial Terms, And Support Expectations Early
+Align Channel, Controls, Commercial Terms, and Support Expectations Early

 01

-Choose the commercial path
+Choose the Commercial Path

-Confirm self-serve, sales-assist, or quote-only based on footprint, Command scope, and procurement constraints.
+Self-serve, sales-assist, or quote-only based on footprint, Command scope, and procurement constraints.

 02